NguyenChanhDat/obsidian-note/inbox/JS/202410031125_symbol_definition.md.md

 ### Content:

-its a built-in obj whose  [[constructor]] returns a symbol that guaranteed to be unique
+its a built-in obj whose  [[constructor.md]] returns a symbol that guaranteed to be unique